blcxtranslations/blcx/_translated/chapter-0035.md

 According to the description on the jade slip, there was a plaza on the south side of the basin which could be used to set up their shops.

 In the thousands of kilometres of the surrounding area, there were not many cultivators, so there were no trade cities.
-Therefore, with the disbanding of the Soaring Cloud sect came the opportunity for everyone to not only browse the treasures of the Soaring Cloud sect, but to also acquiring needed items via trading.
+Therefore, with the disbanding of the Soaring Cloud sect came the opportunity for everyone to not only browse the treasures of the Soaring Cloud sect but to also acquiring needed items via trading.

 The treasures trade fair would begin tomorrow, so all the stalls in the plaza were all set up by outsiders.